Buying a home

 Still paying for that online course you haven’t logged onto for months or that meditation app on your iPhone that you silenced months ago because of the annoying, guilt-tripping notifications?
 CUT 'EM.
 Same goes with unread magazines and newspaper subscriptions destined for your recycling bin.

 While you’re at it, what about your Spotify, Apple Music, Netflix, Stan, Amazon Prime, Foxtel, and Kayo accounts?
-Time to cull, or maybe it’s time to sign up for the family account (cos friends are also family).
+Time to cull, or maybe it’s time to sign up for the family account.

 And how about all those games/apps you’ve been downloading on your iPhone, Xbox and Nintendo Switch?
 Delete your credit card details so you have to go through the pain of entering your details every time you go to buy that game you’ll only play for a week.
 Candy crushed.